agama-project/agama/autoinstallation/README.md

 ### Support for Custom Scripts

-The goal of this section is to document examples and use cases for additional scripting support in agama autoinstall.
+The goal of this section is to document examples and use cases for additional scripting support in Agama auto-installation.

 #### Changes Before Installation

 ##### Hardware Activation

 In some cases it is necessary to activate tricky devices manually before starting the installation.
-An example is two network cards, one for the external network and one for the internal network.
+An example is when you have two network cards, one for the external network and the other for the internal network.

 ```sh
 set -ex